serenity-is/docs/tutorials/multi_tenancy/removing_tenant_dropdown_from_user_form.md

 We need to remove *Tenant* field from the user form.
 But we need that field for *admin* user, so we can't simply delete it from *UserForm.cs*.
 Thus, we need to do it conditionally.

-Build the project, transform all templates and add method below to UserDialog.ts:
+Build the project, auto transform all and add method below to *UserDialog.ts*:

 ```ts
 protected getPropertyItems() {